ssadedin/ximmer/docs/index.md

 and build the tools and other dependencies it needs.
 You should make sure before starting that you have at minimum the following requirements:

- * Java 1.7 (note: Java 1.8 does not work, unless you upgrade the bundled GATK)
+ * Java 1.7+
- * Python 2.7, preferably the Anaconda installation
+ * Python 2.7, preferably the Anaconda installation (you will need support for pandas, numpy and other computational libraries that are not always easy to compile in a vanilla installation).
  * R 3.2 or higher
+ * 24GB of RAM

 Ideally, these should all be directly accessible from your environment.
 If necessary, you can specify custom locations for them in the configuration file.

 You should also make sure you have internet access while doing the installation because Ximmer will try to download some components.
 It may be necessary to set the "http_proxy" environment variable if your network uses a proxy.

 ### Run Installer